mauricelambert/WebScripts/docs/Installation.md

 ## Upgrade

+### Since version 3.0.0

+Your data directory is moved into your working directory by the *hardening script*.
+You don't need to move it to keep data when you upgrade python.
+Is not recommended to change the library configuration/static files (you can override it with your own configuration files in the wworking directory), so you don't need to backup it and restore it.

+Run: `python3 -m pip install --upgrade WebScripts`

+### Before WebScripts3

 1. Backup data files: `<WebScripts env>/lib/python3.*/site-packages/WebScripts/data`
 2. This is not recommended, but if you have modified the library configuration files, back them up: `<WebScripts env>/lib/python3.9/site-packages/WebScripts/config/**/*.{json,ini}`
 3. This is not recommended, but if you have modified the library static files, back them up: `<WebScripts env>/lib/python3.9/site-packages/WebScripts/static`